bluefrg/jira-grafana-json-datasource/README.md

 ### Authentication
 You can require authentication by adding a `HTTP_USER` and `HTTP_PASS` environment variable.

-You will need to configure your data source to use "Basic Auth".
+You will need to reconfigure your data source to use "Basic Auth".

 ## License